-The Ways and Means Committee is pleased to present the budget proposal for Fiscal Year 2022 for your consideration.
+The Ways and Means Committee is pleased to present the proposed budget for FY23 for your consideration.
 The Committee has worked with the Town's financial team and elected bodies to prepare the budget since early January.
 This budget supports the level of services expected by Burlington residents and is supported by Burlington's elected boards and commissions.